 Imagine being part of a generation who grew up with the ability to get anything they wanted from the touch of a button.
-That’s Generation Z. Now imagine trying to market to them.
+Now imagine those same experiences applying to everyone, how can you market to them whilst understanding their needs?

-This generation have grown up with personalisation being standard among services like Netiflix and Amazon that it is increasingly expected as the norm.
-They don’t want a bank that will block their card because they are abroad longer than they said they would be, they want a bank that can recognise that they are stuck in Egypt following the ban on flights to and from Sharm el Sheikh and extend their overdraft to help them out while they are there.
-Personal touches like this can mean the difference between that customer being long-term and loyal, and leaving you for a bank that will make them feel more valued.
+This generation has grown up with personalisation being standard among services like Netiflix and Amazon, today it is increasingly expected as the norm.
+They don’t want to receive a marketing message that isn’t relevant to their tastes and needs.
+Personalised content and messages can mean the difference between that customer being long-term and loyal, and leaving you for a brand that will make them feel more valued.

 So how can you make this happen?